Volume 30, Issue 1, 2013

 projects.
 It provides teachers and scholars a forum for discussing issues

-computer use.
+connected to computer use.
 The journal also offers information about integrating

 digital composing environments into writing programs on the basis of sound